 Putting yourself out there is often outside the comfort zone for many people, but if you’re in business, you have to find a way to communicate what you do, how you do it, and why to all sorts of people in all sorts of contexts.
 Of course, you need to be smart about it.
 The advice in the last blog (Business: It’s All About Relationships) still holds true here — don’t sell until you’ve established a relationship and determined the person is actually interested and can use whatever it is you offer.
 And context is key!
 Letting people know what you do in casual conversation is fine, and in fact, encouraged.

-Casual conversations can lead to surprising things.
-Say you’re waiting with other parents for your child’s practice to end.
+end.
 This is a great opportunity to get to know the people around you.
 That person looking exactly like the stereotypical soccer mom meme might be your next best referral source or turn out to be your biggest customer.
 The point is, you never know, so don’t judge books by their covers and embrace the idea that the person who may not ever be your customer may be someone who sends tons of customers your way.

 Step It Up from Casual